iraban-dutta/iraban-dutta/README.md

 ## ✍️ Technical BLOG:

-- I also write technical notes on various topics in **AI/ML**, focusing on deriving concepts and discussing my implementation details.
+- I also write technical notes on various topics in AI/ML, reflecting my hands-on approach to learning through building things and discussing the implementation details and insights along the way.
 - Blog Link: **[From First Principles](https://iraban-dutta.github.io/from-first-principles/)**